ooni/ooni.org/content/post/2022-state-of-internet-censorship-hong-kong/index.md

 - tls.connection_reset - a reset packet was seen after the client sent the ClientHello packet
 - tls.connection_closed - the connection was closed after the ClientHello
-- tls.connection_timeout - the connection timed out after the ClientHello All of the above can also have the _after_hello suffix, indicating that the event happened after the client sent the ClientHello packet
+- tls.connection_timeout - the connection timed out after the ClientHello

+All of the above can also have the _after_hello suffix, indicating that the event happened after the client sent the ClientHello packet
 - tls.mitm - The DNS is consistent, but the TLS certificate validation failed.
 This suggest a TLS man-in-the-middle
 - tls.generic_failure - generic error from legacy OONI probes
 ```

 ![](images/image2.png)

-(Fig.1 - Censorship Methodologies by local ISPs with respect to the four websites)
+Figure 1: Censorship Methodologies by local ISPs with respect to the four websites

 ![](images/image3.png)

-(Fig.2 - Censorship Methodologies vs All nation-wide test results by local ISPs including OK and Invalid results)
+Figure 2: Censorship Methodologies vs All nation-wide test results by local ISPs including OK and Invalid results

 From January to June 2022, there are a total of 12 ASNs possessed by six network operators:

 * AS4515 & AS4760 & AS38819 - PCCW HKT
 * AS9231 & AS131872 - China Mobile Hong Kong